gojekfarm/iap_auth_token/README.md

 [![Build Status](https://travis-ci.org/gojekfarm/iap_authenticator.svg?branch=master)](https://travis-ci.org/gojekfarm/iap_authenticator)

-This gem can be used for service to service authentication using oauth2.0.
+This gem can be used to generate signed JWT bearer tokens from Google service account for making authorized service calls.
-It uses google service account to generate JWT authentication token.
 For more information refer to this link: https://developers.google.com/identity/protocols/OAuth2ServiceAccount#jwt-auth

 ## prerequisite